Europe East ATLAS of Plucked Instruments

 Here is the second page of Europe, the East :

-Austria, Russia, Bulgaria, Macedonia, Rumania and Croatia
+Austria, Russia, Ukraine, Bulgaria, Macedonia, Romania, Moldova and Croatia/Serbia.

 Go to Europe West